chiku-desktop

 Because many passengers travel from Stuttgart to Berlin at the beginning of the work week, Monday is usually the busiest day for buses.
 If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.

-There are 6 scheduled buses that travel from Stuttgart to Berlin every day, so you have a decent number of options to choose from.
-Furthermore, all of these are direct buses which you can take the entire route from Stuttgart to Berlin without transferring.
+There are 4 scheduled buses that travel from Stuttgart to Berlin every day, so you have a decent number of options to choose from.
+This includes 3 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.

 City Information